FAQ

 • Do goats really eat everything?

-Pretty much.
-They’ll go after weeds, vines, briars, poison ivy, kudzu, and even small saplings.
-They don’t usually eat grass down to the dirt like cattle or sheep, so your soil stays protected.
+Goats will eat 95% of vegetation that is put in front of them.
+They’ll go after overgrown brush, vines, briars, poison ivy, kudzu, and even small saplings.
+They will not eat grass down to the dirt like cattle or sheep, which is important when promoting native vegetation regeneration.

 • Do I need to provide fencing or water?